Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Problem Formulation

 \subsection{Upper-Level Budget Provisioning}

-At the slow time scale, at the beginning of each episode $k\in[K]$, the agent selects an upper-level budget $b_k \in \mathcal{B}\triangleq [B_{0},T]$, which can represent the episode-level resource budget provisioned for a network slice (bandwidth, compute cycles, or energy) over seconds/minutes.
+At the slow time scale, at the beginning of each episode $k\in[K]$, the agent selects an upper-level budget $b_k \in \mathcal{B}\triangleq [B_{0},T]$, which can represent the episode-level resource budget provisioned for a network slice (e.g., bandwidth) over seconds/minutes.
 Choosing $b_k$ incurs an episode-dependent convex service cost $f_k(b_k)$, which is \emph{not} revealed before the decision is made and is revealed at the end of episode $k$.
 As is typical in online convex optimization with switching costs~\cite{li2020online,hazan2016introduction,shi2021competitive}, the service cost $f_k(\cdot)$ could change arbitrarily, and it is $\theta_f$-strongly convex and differentiable on $\mathcal{B}$ with bounded gradients $\|\nabla f_k(\cdot)\|\le F$.

 In addition, we consider the switching cost, i.e., changing the budget across episodes incurs an additional cost $\alpha \|b_k-b_{k-1}\|^2$, where $b_0=0$, and $\alpha>0$ quantifies reconfiguration overhead (e.g., signaling and control-plane costs, hardware retuning delays, and virtualization/migration overhead).